Using regular expressions

 Regular Expressions

 A regular expression is a special text string for describing a search pattern.
-Regular expressions find an important use in specifying constraints in your forms.
-You might want to set constraints on the length, character set allowed and various other fields in the data input by the user.
-All this can be achieved by using regular expression constraints in your form.
+You can use the regex() function in your forms to set constraints on the structure of text data input by the user.

 Some basic operations on regular expressions are: